DESMAN

 Training is offered free of charge for Mauritian participants.
 Full scholarships are available for participants from Southwest Indian Ocean (SWIO) covering course fees, return international flights, shared accommodation, and inland transport.
 Please note: visa costs and travel insurance are NOT included.

+For course dates for the current year, please consult the course brochure.
 To book a place please send you CV and covering letter to recruitmentmauritius@durrell.org

 Facilitation and Communication Skills